2017 Mt Lemmon Gravel Grinder

 About the Gravel Grinder:

 The Grinder returns to the Oracle Ford Peppersauce Roundup “Adventure Festival” hosted by Arizona Zipline Adventures located just outside of Oracle.
-The 2nd edition will offer folks the opportunity to travel up the Mt Lemmon “Control” Road all the way to the top while friends and family await your return and enjoy the full day of festivities back at the Corral.

 American Bunnyhop invites you to round up your posse of family and friends and enjoy the beauty and charm of Oracle.
 Spend the weekend with us!